Assessment and selection of applications – Centers of Excellence

-- The research idea is ambitious and original and has the potential for real scientific breakthroughs in the relevant scientific field(s)
+- The research idea is ambitious and original and has the potential for real scientific breakthroughs in the relevant research field(s).

-- The proposed center leader has a high standing in the international scientific community as well as the time and capacity to undertake the task of running a Center of Excellence.
+- The proposed center leader has a high standing in the international research community, the needed leadership skills, as well as the time and capacity to undertake the task of running a Center of Excellence.

-- The center includes co-applicants with high-level scientific competences within their respective research field in order to establish a creative and dynamic international research environment that will provide an inspirational training ground for young scientists
+- The center includes co-applicants with high-level scientific competences within their respective research field in order to establish a creative and dynamic international research environment that will also provide an inspirational training ground for young researchers.

-- The focus, structure, and size of the proposed center is such that it sets the stage for scientific ventures that are not feasible within conventional funding from other sources
+- The focus, structure, and size of the proposed center are such that the center sets the stage for scientific ventures that are not feasible within conventional funding from other sources.

 Peer Review Process